brianr747/SFC_models/README.rst

 Change Log
 ----------

-- **Development** Multi-file Logger, initial (constant) equilibrium calculation, markets with multiple supply sources, custom functions.
+- **0.4.0** Multi-file Logger, initial (constant) equilibrium calculation, markets with multiple supply sources, custom functions.
 Equation objects used in model creation.
   **Changed variable naming convention, eliminated the Sector.Equations member.** Considerable refactoring, methods for developer use have been hidden with leading underscore.
+Example code cleanup.
 - **0.3.0** Rebuilt the solver, heavy refactoring, example installation, Godley & Lavoie example framework.
 - **0.2.1** Cleaned up examples layout.
 - **Version 0.2**  (Should have been 0.2.0 - oops)